 Water is the main element of the human body: it's enough to be dehydrated for immediately feeling more tired, not very reactive, less able to work or study.
-Still, it is essential for the performance of vital functions (like breathing, digestion, stimulating blood flow) and to keep your skin toned.
+Still, it is essential for the performance of vital functions (like breathing, digestion, stimulate blood flow) and to keep your skin toned.
 But what is the right amount of it to consume?

 The theory that drinking two and a half litres of water a day (that is, eight glasses) has already been said to not, in fact, do quite so much good for your health.